Snyder: Put more money in schools

 But he declined to endorse specific revenue proposals — raising fuel taxes or registration fees, for instance — instead urging the Legislature to get going on the public discussion of alternatives.

-Another high priority is repealing the personal property tax that businesses pay on their
+Another high priority is repealing the personal property tax that businesses pay on their equipment.

 The problem, he said, is that the tax funds local governments and a replacement for the local government revenue stream is needed if the tax is repealed.